syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/Serialization-and-Deserialization.md

 {% endtabs %}

-### Serialize using specific file
+### Serializing using specific file

-It allows you to save the settings of pivot grid control with the help of `Serialize` method by passing the file path as parameter as specified in the below code sample.
+Pivot grid control allows to save its settings with the help of [Serialize(String)](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.PivotAnalysis.Windows~Syncfusion.Windows.Forms.PivotAnalysis.PivotGridControl~Serialize(String).html) method by passing the file path as parameter.

+Refer to the below code sample to serialize the pivot grid control as xml file.

 {% tabs %}